tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 # LoRaWan automatic datalogger

-An automatic connected datalogger to record and send data using the low-power LoRaWan network.
+This tutorial will describe the main procedure to develop an automatic connected datalogger to record and send data using the low-power LoRaWan network.
+The design was tested to record data from an ephemeral weather station on the surface of a glacier in the Swiss Alps.
+Data collected were air temperature, humidity and pressure as well as precipitation.
+In this first case, to 4G network was available so that a local LoRa network was developped to receive and store the data to a base station about 5 km below the glacier.
+A second set-up was installed near the city of Lausanne (Switzerland) were 4G network was available so that data were then transmited online to a remote server.

 The architecture of the system is composed of different blocks :
  <ol>